Skip to content

 New Jersey joins multistate lawsuit accusing RFK Jr. of undermining childhood vaccine protections

-ByKrystal Knapp February 24, 2026February 24, 2026
+ByKrystal Knapp February 24, 2026February 27, 2026

 EmailSubscribeWhatsAppSMSShare

-A photo of a nurse vaccinating a child.
-Jersey Vindicator illustration.
+A nurse vaccinating a child. illustration.

 New Jersey has joined a coalition of states suing Health and Human Services Secretary Robert Kennedy Jr., accusing the Trump administration of unlawfully dismantling longstanding federal vaccine policy and putting children’s health at risk.